 Shape – deeper sails generate more power.
 Flat sails generate less power and also create less drag.
 Depth is adjusted by sheet tension, forestay and backstay tension and jib lead/car position.

 Twist – A closed leech generates more power where as a twisted, open leech spills power.
-Twist is controlled with lead/car position and sheet tension.
+Control twist with lead/car position and sheet tension.

 Replicate Fast Settings